m-a-g-a/Julia-for-Dynamic-Systems/README.md

-# JULIA for Dynamical Systems
+# JULIA for Nonlinear Dynamical Systems

-Dynamical Systems simulations and analysis made with Julia programming language
+Nonlinear Dynamical Systems simulations and analysis made with Julia programming language

 ## To Read about this work and how to cite it: